alansfr/alansfr.github.io/predator-part-1.md

 The place where RZ was supposed to film, with a director specializing in actors and actresses not yet 'experts' in adult films and how to behave to and from the camera, was a typical cruising bar hellhole.
 The amount of products used for the practice of Sadomasochism, or BDSM, as it is better known, captured  the attention of RZ.

 In the presentation, Greenwald demanded to be called solely and solely: Herr DomMascHry31, or just Herr DOM.
-The [obsession nazistóide][1] Greenwald (a Jew who hates Judaism, Israel, Christianity, but with a strong penchant for Islam and the idea of submission and domination ... is already public knowledge domain and the face Jeffrey Dahmer Glenn).
+The [obsession nazistóide][1] Greenwald (a Jew who hates Judaism, Israel, Christianity, but with a strong penchant for Islam and the idea of submission and domination ...
+The Jeffrey Dahmer face of Glenn is already well-known.).

 'I didn't know his real name and continued not knowing until I saw him on TV years and years later in an NBC story on George W Bush's elections.
 After years of good health without panic attacks, the sight of Greenwald triggered all the perverse memories that Verdevaldo and his partner Buchtel had inflicted on the then young 20-something.'